 Owner’s equity statements are primarily used by privately held businesses, most commonly sole proprietorships or LLCs.
 Publicly traded corporations, on the other hand, will typically need to prepare a stockholder’s equity or shareholder’s equity statement, which reflects contributed capital and is a more complex financial statement that factors in components such as stock distributions and dividend payments.

 Why would a business need a statement of owner’s equity?

 Naturally, having insight into a business’s performance will be important to existing and potential lenders and investors.
 When a company takes a loss, the statement of owner’s equity serves to illustrate the cause of the loss, and helps investors determine if they can expect more losses in the future; when a company turns a profit, the statement reveals the cause of the profit and helps investors determine if that growth will be sustainable in the long term.

-For business owners, an owner’s equity statement can be an effective tool to inform future decision-making.
+For business owners, an owner’s equity statement can be an effective tool to understand changes in a company’s net worth and inform future decision-making.
 For example, if a business experiences a net loss, understanding when, where, and how those losses occurred can help to reveal what adjustments need to be made to reduce liabilities over the next accounting period.

 Four key components to a statement of owner’s equity

 For most small businesses and startups, a statement of owner's equity will be calculated using four key components:

 The opening or beginning equity balance is the total value of assets at the beginning of an accounting period, before adding income and subtracting liabilities.